ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 ____

 <a name="uribeaconsample">
-##Sample One: URI Beacon
+##Quick Sample One: URI Beacon
 </a>

-###What You'll Need

-Tip: If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended URI Beacon tutorial](/GettingStarted/URIBeacon/).
+**Tip:** If you don’t know how to register your board, or how to work with the mbed compiler, please see the [extended URI Beacon tutorial](/GettingStarted/URIBeacon/).

 To get this sample working, you'll need: